F286/f286.github.io/co-dev.md

 Focus on building a good relationship with teammates.
 This will build up *trust*, the ability to believe another person.
 As direct oversight is limited, being able to take someone at their word is a necessity to move forward.

+## Be Indispensable
-## Provide value not obtainable anywhere else
+### Provide value not obtainable anywhere else
+Ideally do this in a positive way, ie combination of skills, expertise that is not available locally.
+This can be done in 'not good' way as well by trying to create a dependence.
+This is what every company tries to do.
+That is why they have proprietary platforms, standards, etc..

 ## Work to consistently raise the bar